Vuosaari bioenergy heating plant

 The carbon-negative plant is an important part of the energy mix in Helsinki

 The Vuosaari bioenergy heating plant supports our journey towards carbon-neutral energy production.
-It will replace the production of the Hanasaari coal-fired power plant, which will be closed in spring 2023, and the Salmisaari coal-fired power plant, which is to be closed in spring 2024.
+It will replace the production of the Hanasaari coal-fired power plant, which was closed in spring 2023, and the Salmisaari coal-fired power plant, which is to be closed in spring 2025.
 It is part of the distributed energy system where heat is produced from energy that is recovered from the ground, air, water, and waste heat.
 The plant will reduce carbon dioxide emissions by 700 tonnes per year.

 Our operations respect biodiversity, aiming for long-term net positivity.
 The main fuel of the Vuosaari bioenergy heating plant is wood chips obtained as a by-product of forestry that cannot be utilised in other ways.
 The fuel we purchase has either a sustainability certification or it comes from otherwise controlled sources.